ayeshaa-sn/demo-2/README.md

 <u>
 Key Features
 </u>
-<ul>Admin Register & Login System.
-An admin can register with their User name and set password and therefore, login to the app. </ul>
+<li>Admin Register & Login System.
+An admin can register with their User name and set password and therefore, login to the app. </li>
 <ul> Admin can Initialize number of Parking Slots.</ul>
 <ul>A Dashboard showing the real time availability of parking slots & overall details.</ul>
 <ul>Admin can park/unpark vehicles in the parking lot.</ul>